vignywang/AWDesc/README.md

 Local features detection and description; local descriptors.

-Implementation of Attention Weighted Local Descriptors (Under Review) and "MTLDesc: Looking Wider to Describe Better " (AAAI 2022).
+Implementation of Attention Weighted Local Descriptors (Under Review).

 To do：
 - [x] Evaluation code for AWDesc